Asbestos Exposure and Mesothelioma in Shipyard Workers

 Product liability law allows you to pursue a legal claim against asbestos manufacturers and shipbuilders.
 But the U.S. Navy — the biggest shipbuilder and arguably the biggest user of asbestos — is immune to asbestos-related claims.

 You have two options for pursuing compensation for asbestos-related illnesses.
-First, you can file a lawsuit against the product manufacturer.
+First, you can file an asbestos-related lawsuit against the product manufacturer.
 But since many manufacturers went bankrupt fighting asbestos claims, you can also seek compensation from the trust funds they established.

 To claim compensation from an asbestos trust fund, you and your asbestos attorney must file your claim before your state’s statute of limitations expires.
 The claim must prove that the company’s asbestos products caused your disease.

 The Lanier Law Firm was founded in 1990 and has handled many shipyard worker asbestos exposure cases.
-To discuss your injuries and the compensation you can seek in your asbestos claim, contact us today for a free case evaluation.
+To discuss your injuries and the compensation you can seek in your asbestos claim, contact us today for a free case evaluation with our talented mesothelioma lawyers.

 Contact Our Firm